 Another recent study showed that vitamin D supplementation also improves ADHD symptoms without serious adverse side effects in those who also take methylphenidate for their ADHD.

-L-Theanine is compound has been found to have a calming effect and is used to improve cognitive and mental performance.
+L-Theanine 0has been found to have a calming effect and is used to improve cognitive and mental performance.
 A study found that people experience a shift toward more relaxing brain waves within 40 minutes of taking 50 to 200 mg theanine doses.

 A double-blind, placebo-controlled study on boys diagnosed with both ADHD and sleep disorders also demonstrated that L-theanine significantly increases sleep efficiency as well as time spent asleep.